BlackstoneEngineering/ble-scanner-station-demo/README.md

 1. load [this webapp](https://github.com/ARMmbed/mbed-compile-api-js/tree/dac-demo) onto a tablet to generate the embedded device code.
 2. Install Raspbian Noobs on a Raspberry Pi 3 and then run the `Rpi3setup.sh` script on the Raspberry Pi 3, `sudo sh Rpi3setup.sh`.
 This script will install all the necessary bits to run the demo and setup the RPi to automatically go into kiosk mode on startup.

+Alternatively you can run this on a linux / mac machine, install pre-reqs using `sudo npm install` and then run the code using `sudo node index.js`

 #### Customization
 All customization happens in the `.env` file.